Let Love In: 6 Yoga Poses to Open Your Heart

 2. Anahatasana (Heart Melting Pose): A Gentle Way to Open Your Heart

 This beautiful backbend focuses heavily on the heart chakra, as the name of the chakra (anahata) is even in the name of this pose.
-It works to create gentle space in this center and ground us down to the earth.
+It works to create a gentle space in this center and ground us down to the earth.

 1. Come to all fours in Bharmanasana (Tabletop Pose).
 Align your shoulders over your wrists and your hips over your knees.